 Land Stewards adopt one of SLT’s conserved properties where they provide a consistent stewardship presence over at least 2-3 years and often longer.
 These volunteers are the eyes and ears for the land trust and visit their property at least quarterly.
 They periodically take photographs to document changes, complete written reports, perform minor maintenance, talk to neighbors and visitors, and alert staff of unwanted uses or issues that need attention.
 Minimum time commitment in most cases is four visits per year plus one training day.
-The next training for new and experienced land stewards will be held in early Spring 2015.
-Inquire about which properties need stewards.
+The next training for new and experienced land stewards will be held in the spring.

 Trail Stewards adopt a trail(s) at one of the properties owned and managed by SLT: Kirchner Woods, Wiessner Woods, and the Mill Trail.
 These volunteers are the helping hands of SLT and care for their trail(s) through the seasons.
 They keep trail corridors trimmed and open, clear waterbars and culverts, and help keep bridges, kiosks, and benches in good shape.
 A great job for those who love to get outside and use their hands.
 Do whenever it works for your schedule, on your own, with children, or with a friend.
 Training and tools available.
 Inquire about which trails need stewards.